eHealthCardLink/Spezifikation/Anhang-A-E-Rezept-Einlösen.md

 * A.3.6 - person
 * A.3.7 - practiceSupply
 * A.3.8 - practitioner
-* A.3.9 - practitionerRole
-* A.3.10 - prescription
+* A.3.9 - prescription
-* A.3.11 - prescriptionBundle
+* A.3.10 - prescriptionBundle
-* A.3.12 - prescriptionIndexList
+* A.3.11 - prescriptionIndexList
-* A.3.13 - streetAddress
+* A.3.12 - streetAddress

 ### A.3.1 - coverage